oitofelix/terminal-matrix-8086/index.md

 __Terminal Matrix__ is a very mysterious program.
 It's said that it was given to mankind in a spontaneous form of divine inspiration and cybernetic insight.
 Rumor has it that few people in the entire world are able to master and use this program.
-Some say, in a expression of dubious lucidity, that only the chosen ones can really do it.
+Some say, in an expression of dubious lucidity, that only the chosen ones can really do it.
 There are a handful reports of very skilled hackers that were able to crack _TM_'s source code and understand the truth that has never been seen before, and unlock its full potential.
 The only truth known for sure, though, is that much is said, but little is known.

 The most astonishing fact about _TM_ is that, believe you or not, it's designed to establish an inter-dimensional connection to an